hannahchan/FeatureGates.NET/README.md

     // Other configuration
     .Build();
 ```

+For those using OpenTelemetry .NET automatic instrumentation, you can subscribe by appending `FeatureGates` to the environment variable `OTEL_DOTNET_AUTO_TRACES_ADDITIONAL_SOURCES`.

 It is also possible to subscribe to spans from your feature gates by using an [ActivityListener](https://learn.microsoft.com/dotnet/api/system.diagnostics.activitylistener).